Congress Column: Monument to the Unknown Soldier

 As a memorial to the Belgian victims of World War I, an unknown soldier was buried at the foot of the monument on 11 November 1922.
 This unknown soldier was selected out of five unidentified soldiers from different battle sites by Raymond Haesebrouck, a veteran blinded in battle.
 The tomb is surmounted by an eternal flame.

+In December 1922, the unknown soldier was awarded the American Medal of Honor by a special act of the US Congress.

-After World War II, a second memorial plaque was added to the monument to honour the Belgian victims.
-In 1998, a third memorial plaque was dedicated to the Belgian soldiers killed in the service of peace since 1945.
+After World War II, a second memorial plaque was added to the monument to honour the Belgian victims of that war.
+In 1998, a third memorial plaque was dedicated to the Belgian soldiers killed while serving in peacekeeping missions since 1945.